Ghini/ghini.desktop/doc/devdl.rst

-          will be quite a bit of work because we need rewrite the FamilyEditorPresenter, separate it from the FamilyEditorView and reconsider what to do with the FamilyEditor class, which I think should be removed and replaced with a function.
+          will be quite a bit of work because we need rewrite the FamilyEditorPresenter, separate it from the FamilyEditorView and reconsider what to do with the FamilyEditor class, which I think should be removed and replaced with a single function.

 writing the tests
 ------------------------------